 MA Option: African-European Cultural Relations

-New MA programme in African-European Cultural Relations launched at UP in 2013
+MA programme in African-European Cultural Relations - 2019

 The study of a foreign language comprises much more than the acquisition of communicative competencies.
 Foreign-language programmes are shifting towards including aspects of cultural competence, particularly at the academic level.